You Earned a Ticket!

 This lesson describes the major functions of these unions, and summarizes varying points of view about their role in student learning.

-Teacher contracts in California districts are negotiated between the school board (represented at the bargaining table by local district administrators) and the teachers (represented by local union leaders).
+Teacher contracts in California districts are negotiated between the school board (represented at the bargaining table by local district administrators) and the teachers (represented by local union leaders elected by teachers).
 The negotiation process, called collective bargaining, has been in place since the passage of the Rodda Act in 1975.

 In California, virtually every school district uses collective bargaining.

-In California, virtually every school district (Clovis is the largest exception) uses collective bargaining.
+In California, virtually every school district (Clovis is the largest exception as of 2024) uses collective bargaining.
 Collective bargaining is not used in all US states.
 Teacher contracts can be complex agreements that address more than pay.
 In California, many issues related to working conditions are subject to bargaining.
 (As an example, have a look at the 2017 bargaining blueprint for the union in Oakland.)

 What is the Education Coalition?